Category Archives: Movie Lists

 Starring: Humphrey Bogart, Ingrid Bergman

-This movie is brilliant in it’s simple triangle love story in the middle of political upheaval and war.
+This movie, which many rate as their number one favorite, is brilliant in its simple triangle love story in the middle of political upheaval and war.

 Directed by Howard Hawks